Netflix/dispatch/docs/configuration/plugins/configuring-g-suite.md

 > Used for development to funnel all emails to a specific user.

+### `DWD_ENABLED` \[Optional.
+Default: True\]

+> This variable flags to dispatch that domain-wide delegation is enabled on the service account.
+This will be a boolean value.

+### `GOOGLE_CUSTOMER_ID` \[Optional.
+Default: None\]

+> Unique string assigned to each google workspace customer.
+It can be found by using these [instructions](https://support.google.com/a/answer/10070793?hl=en).

+It is needed to use the [Groups API](https://cloud.google.com/identity/docs/how-to/create-google-groups#creating_a_google_group) which doesn't require admin SDK.
+It is passed as the parent resource under which groups are created, under which memberships are created.
+NOTE: You've to add a 'C' as a prefix to the ID you get from the instructions above.

-## G Suite Setup
+## Google Workspace Setup

-To set up G Suite integration, you'll need to create some resources in Google Cloud Platform, and then link them to your G Suite organization.
+To set up Goolge Workspace integration, you'll need to create some resources in Google Cloud Platform, and then link them to your Google Workspace organization.

 ## Enable Required APIs in Google Cloud Platform

-Navigate to the Google Cloud Platform \(GCP\) [console](https://console.cloud.google.com/).
+Navigate to the Google Cloud Platform (GCP) [console](https://console.cloud.google.com/).
 You will want to create a new GCP Project for Dispatch's integration.

-Create a new service account within the GCP project \(APIs & Services &gt; Credentials &gt; Create Credentials &gt; Service Account\).
+Create a new service account within the GCP project (APIs & Services &gt; Credentials &gt; Create Credentials &gt; Service Account).
 You do not need to assign any Google Cloud permissions to this service account when prompted.

 Once created, download the JSON based key.
 You'll use these values to configure Dispatch: